arthurBarthe/debiased-spatial-whittle/paper/paper.md

 be available.
 Missing observations might occur due to natural boundaries or due to measurement constraints.
-As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with the shape of metropolitan France territory, along with the distribution of estimates obtained from 1000 independent samples generated from the same model and the predicted distribution of estimates, which can be used to build confidence intervals.
+As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with the shape of metropolitan France (excluding Corsica), along with the distribution of estimates obtained from 1000 independent samples generated from the same model and the predicted distribution of estimates, which can be used to build confidence intervals.

 The package allows to treat the case of multivariate data, including where the missingness patterns might differ between the variates.
+For instance, in \autoref{fig:bivariate} we show a realization of a bivariate random field with distinct patterns of missing observations between the two variates, for which we can still recover the parameters of the model, such as the correlation between the two fields.
 The code base also includes tapering, the use of which can further alleviate boundary effects[@dahlhaus_edge_1987].
 Finally, the user can switch between several backends, Numpy, Cupy and PyTorch.
 This allows to further benefit from computational